 Assam: Parents demand immediate release of student arrested for writing ‘anti-national’ poem

-The police claimed that Barshashree Buragohain had written she was going to join the ULFA but her poem did not mention the banned outfit.
+The police claimed that Barshashree Buragohain had written she was going to join the ULFA but her poem did not directly mention the banned outfit.

 About two months after the Assam Police arrested a 19-year-old college student for allegedly writing an “anti-national poem”, her family on Wednesday appealed that she be released immediately on bail, reported NKTV, a local news channel.

 Barshashree Buragohain, was arrested on May 18 and has been booked under provisions of the Unlawful Activities (Prevention) Act.
 Buragohain is a second-year Bachelor of Science student at the DCB Girls College in Jorhat.
-She was arrested for an Facebook post made on April 18, which has been deleted.
+She was arrested for an Facebook post made on May 17, reported The Indian Express.

+The first information report said that Buragohain had written in Assamese “Swadhin xurujor dixe akou ekhuj, Akou korim rashta druh” (One more step toward the sun of freedom, once again, I will commit treason), according to The Indian Express.

+This was implicit endorsement of the United Liberation Front of Asom (Independent), a banned military organisation, and pointed towards a larger “criminal conspiracy” and “intent to wage war against the Indian government”, the FIR said.

+The Gauhati High Court is hearing the case.
+The next hearing is scheduled on July 21.

-On Wednesday, several social media users appealed for her release.
+Several social media users and political leaders appealed for her release.
 Buragohain’s parents also sought her immediate release citing her examinations.

 “Her final exam is from July 16,” said Usha Buragohain, the student’s mother.
 “You have kept her in the jail because of writing a poem.
 This is totally injustice.
 Her study life has been finished and as the exam is from July 16, we demand immediate bail for my daughter.
 I know my daughter and she doesn’t have that kind of mindset.”

-Barshashree Buragohain’s cousin Arindam Buragohain told Scroll.in that the poem was not provocative at all.
+Barshashree Buragohain’s brother Arindam Buragohain told Scroll.in that the poem was not provocative at all.

 The police, however, denied that the student had been arrested for writing an anti-national poem.